ODPC Funfest, Evart, MI

 What about ATMs and a library with Computer Access?

 Evart has both.
-There is an ATM at a Citizens Bank on US-10, east of the fairgrounds.
+There is an ATM at a First Merit Bank on US-10, east of the fairgrounds.
 And there is a library that has Web Access.

 Is a coin operated laundry available?